partigabor/aromatica-old/content/spices/mountain_pepper/_index.md

 # hidden = false
 +++

-Mountain pepper is not a pepper nor a chili.
+The name mountain pepper is an absolute misnomer, since it is not a pepper in any of the botanical senses of the word: it's not related to chilies, nor the pepper of the *Piper* family.